paladin-t/fantasy/README.md

 ## Contributing

-* Ordered by: alphabet.
+* Ordered by: alphabet
-* Language: Mean built-in language(s) for end users, not the language in which it was created.
+* Language: Mean built-in language(s) for end users, not the language in which it was created
-* NYOP: Name Your Own Price.
+* "NYOP": Name Your Own Price
+* "Pro $": Free/Open Source softwares with paid options for addition features

 People find it difficult to search for this kind of software to play with, so the definition is relaxed for choosing available consoles.
 However, it's fairly simple to tell if one is **not** a fantasy console/computer: